kanishk-magare/OTP-Verification-System-Js/README.md

 # OTP-Verification-System-Js
-I have developed an OTP verification system using HTML, CSS, Javascript , in which by using html &amp; css i have developed and user friendly and interactive webpage and by using javascript generated otp numbers and took user input and validated them with conditions
+I'm thrilled to share my latest project: an OTP Verification System that combines the power of HTML, CSS, and JavaScript for a seamless user experience.
+Here's a snapshot of what this project entails:

+1️⃣ User-Friendly Interface: Created a visually appealing and interactive webpage using HTML and CSS, ensuring a friendly user interface.

+2️⃣ JavaScript Magic: Leveraged JavaScript to generate OTP numbers dynamically and validate user input based on specified conditions.

+This project marks a significant step in creating secure and user-friendly web applications.
+Stay tuned for more exciting updates and insights into the world of web development! 🚀🌐
 <img src="https://github.com/kanishk-magare/OTP-Verification-System-Js/blob/main/OTP-verification.png?raw=true">